-The branches develop toward all possible directions contrasting one another, whereas the church tower in the center firmly and unequivocally points upward.
+The branches develop toward all possible directions contrasting one another, whereas the church tower in the center firmly and uneguivocally points upward.
 It seems as if through the contrast between the disordered crowd of branches and the neat architectural skyline the artist wants to evidence on one hand the unpredictable course of nature and on the other the stability human beings need to carry on their life.
-A metaphor of the contrast between the natural and the spiritual.
+A metaphor of the contrast between what Mondrian called the Natural and the Spiritual.
 Same as the branches, the hedgerow at the bottom, with some chickens behind, evoke the unceasing, uncatchable flowing energy of nature.